KauzClay/docs-tap/workloads/spec-reference.hbs.md

   </tbody>
 </table>

 The `--service-account` flag sets the `spec.serviceAccountName` key in the workload object.
 To configure the `serviceAccount` parameter, use `--param serviceAccount=SERVICE-ACCOUNT`.

-On build clusters where a corresponding `ClusterDelivery` doesn't exist, the deliverable takes no effect (similarly to a workload without a SupplyChain, no action is taken).
+On build clusters where a corresponding `ClusterDelivery` does not exist, the deliverable takes no effect (similarly to a workload without a `SupplyChain`, no action is taken).

 ## <a id ="deliverable-parameters"></a>Deliverable Parameters Reference